MattB859/foot-connect/TESTING.md

 ## Responsive Testing

--   The website was tested on a variety of devices to ensure all  pages render well on a variety of devices and window or screen sizes such as:
+-   The website was tested to ensure all pages render well on a variety of devices and screen sizes such as:

     - Desktop
     - Laptop
     - Motorola G4
     - Galaxy S5/7
     - Pixel 2
     - Pixel 2 XL
+    - Samsung Galaxy S20
     - iPhone 5/SE
     - iPhone 6/7/8/Plus
     - iPhone X,